mikhailOlson/Soul/Soul/README.md

 At the word level, sentence level and paragraph level, the Vortex Flux Machines will generate instructions.

-The Vortex exports instructions in a JSON file to then process the JSON file into Nim code with a pretrained AI model that generates Nim code, opting for the instruction set that matches the most with the context.
+The Vortex exports instructions in a JSON file to then process the JSON file into Haxe/Nim code with a pretrained AI model that generates Haxe/Nim code, opting for the instruction set that matches the most with the context.

 Any error is feedback / disruption in the system and will be debugged automatically until the word is successfully processed to executed code.